LizardByte/Sunshine/docs/source/about/advanced_usage.rst

 **Description**
    Force Video Toolbox to use software encoding.

-   ..
-Note:: This option only applies when using macOS.
+   .. note:: This option only applies when using macOS.

 **Choices**